chenjj/CORScanner/README.md

 CORScaner is a python tool designed to discover CORS misconfigurations vulnerabilities of websites.
 It helps website administrators and penetration testers to checking misconfigured CORS policies for the domain they are targeting.

-Correct configuration of CORS policy is critical to website security, but there are many error-prone corner cases lying in CORS configurations.
-Web developers who are not aware of these corner casess are likely to make mistakes.
-Thus, we summarize several common types of CORS misconfigurations and integrated them into this tool,  to help developers/security-practioners quickly locate and detect such security issues.
+The correct configuration of CORS policy is critical to website security, but CORS configurations have many error-prone corner cases.
+Web developers who are not aware of these corner cases are likely to make mistakes.
+Thus, we summarize several common types of CORS misconfigurations and integrate them into this tool,  to help developers/security-practioners quickly locate and detect such security issues.

 ## Screenshots